Micah Chapter Six

 The list of the sins of the people continues with the fact that they were liars.
 The rich were basically taking advantage of the poor.
 The fact that they are called liars speaks of more than just telling things that were not true.
 It also refers to the fact that they were claiming to be a part of God's people through their religious rituals but were not following His ways.
 The best way to compare this to the Christian life would be to think of those that will attend a place of worship once a week but the rest of the time there is no consideration given to the things of God.
 They may profess to be Christians but they may be deceiving themselves with religion instead of accepting God's grace and mercy.

-'Therefore, I have begun to destroy you, to ruin you because of your sins.
-You will eat but not be satisfied; your stomach will still be empty.
-You will store up but save nothing, because what you save I will give to the sword.
-You will plant but not harvest; you will press olives but not use the oil, you will crush grapes but not drink the wine.'
+“Therefore, I am starting to strike you down, to destroy you because of your sins.
+You will eat but not be satisfied, with hunger gnawing inside you.
+You will conceive but not give birth; if you do give birth, I will give him to the sword.
+You will sow but will not reap, you will press olives but not rub yourself with oil, likewise you will press grapes but not drink the wine.

 This passage shows the verdict from this divine court and, as we see, the punishment is gradual.
 This reminds us of the fact that God was willing to pardon them at any point if they would simply keep their part of the contract.
 This gradual judgment begins with God removing His hand of provision from the people and ends with them being delivered over to their enemies.